 As we discuss in detail in other chapters, the effects on Pat's health are likely to be devastating.
 Clearly, drug use, drug-related social relationships, and drug-related activities may all contribute to a deterioration in Pat's health.

 Do you think these drug-related social relationships and drug-related activities will have any effect on Pat's healthy (drug-free) social relationships?

 Think of unhealthy social relationships as being similar to becoming infected with a potentially deadly virus.
-Remember how viruses, such as HIV, can infect your cells.
-They multiply rapidly, and eventually overwhelm those cells of your immune system that are there to protect you and your health.
+Remember how HIV infects the cells of your body, multiplies rapidly, and eventually overwhelms those cells of your immune system that are there to protect you and your health.
 You can think of unhealthy social relationships the same way.
 Unhealthy relationships infect, damage, and destroy your healthy social relationships, leaving you vulnerable and without protection.

 As this illustration shows, when you surround yourself with people who use drugs, you can quickly become immersed in the "addict" lifestyle.
 The addict lifestyle changes your values, attitudes, and your social activities, and, without a doubt, it will have a negative effect on your health.
-So in addition to protecting yourself from HIV infection, you also need to remain extremely vigilant in order to protect yourself against "infection with USR-Unhealthy Social Relationships."
+You therefore need to remain extremely vigilant in order to protect yourself against "infection with USR-Unhealthy Social Relationships."
 You also need to protect and nurture your healthy social relationships because they will support you in your recovery and will help you to maintain your health.